YodasMyDad/ZauberCMS/Notes.md

 ### TODO

-Need a Content Section & Settings Section
+Add ability to create a content type, add properties to content types and save them Add ability to create content from a content type, save to db (With a slug, sort order) and then list in the tree, when click item in tree, load saved content and update
-Create ability to add properties to the content types
+Make the Content Section & Settings Section dynamic so anyone can create sections and add pages